penguinsAreFunny/bugFinder-framework/README.md

 3. After that you want to quantify your CommitPaths, f.e. with the SonarQubeQuantifier.
 Therefore getting a map of CommitPaths to SonarQubeMeasurements.

-4. You might also want to annotate you localities so that you have labels needed for suppervised learning algorithms.
+4. You might also want to annotate your localities so that you have labels needed for suppervised learning algorithms.
 You can label your CommitPaths with analyzing the Commit-message for semantic key words like "bug, fix, error, fail" indicating a correction of a bug.